|Prerequisites||NRSG 110, NRSG 111, NRSG 112|

 |Postrequisites||NRSG 230, NRSG 231|

-This course focuses on the application of the nursing process in the provision of primary, secondary, and tertiary prevention and strengthening the patient/client neuropsychological lines of defense and resistance to environmental stressors.
-The student will provide care for the patient/client experiencing designated stressors affecting the physiological, psychological, sociocultural, developmental, and spiritual variables across the life span.
-The student will provide care within the acute care and community environments.
-This course includes 2.2 credit hours of theory (33 clock-hours) and 0.8 credit hours of clinical (36 clock-hours).
-The course meets the requirement for an oral communication course (see Communication Requirements in the Academic Section of the Academic Bulletin).
+This course focuses on the application of the nursing process in the provision of primary, secondary, and tertiary prevention and strengthening the adult patient/client lines of defense and resistance to environmental stressors.
+The student will provide care for the patient/client experiencing designated stressors affecting the physiological, psychological, sociocultural, developmental, and spiritual variables.
+The student will provide care within the acute care environment.
+This course includes 2.5 credit hours of theory (37 clock-hours) and 1.5 credit hours of clinical (67 clock hours).

 Admission to the Nursing Program.